Robin McLeavy as Eva

-McLeavy recently made her feature film debut playing Nancy Hanks Lincoln in the Tim Burton produced FOX feature Abraham Lincoln: Vampire Hunter, opposite Benjamin Walker, Dominic Cooper, Anthony Mackie and Mary Elizabeth-Winstead, directed by Timur Bekmembatov.
-She also starred as Lola Stone in the Australian horror film The Loved Ones, which was directed by Sean Byrne, and won the Midnight Madness award at the Toronto International Film Festival.
+McLeavy recently completed work on the Australian feature Backtrack, directed by Michael Petroni and opposite Adrien Brody.
+Prior feature credits include the Tim Burton-produced Abraham Lincoln: Vampire Hunter, directed by Timur Bekmembatov, and the cult Australian horror film The Loved Ones, directed by Sean Byrne, which won the Midnight Madness award at the Toronto International Film Festival.

 On stage, McLeavey made her Broadway debut in 2009 playing Stella opposite Cate Blanchett and Joel Edgerton in A Streetcar Named Desire.
 Directed by Liv Ullmann, the play opened in Sydney, Australia before moving to the Kennedy Center in Washington, D.C. and then to the Brooklyn Academy of Music in New York.
 McLeavy won the Helen Hayes Award for Best Actress in a Supporting Role for her remarkable performance.